Timeline of key events in Eric Garner chokehold death

 A timeline of key events:

-July 17, 2014: Eric Garner dies in a confrontation with Officer Daniel Pantaleo placing him in what appeared to be a chokehold.
-Police had suspected him of selling loose, untaxed cigarettes on the street on New York City's Staten Island.
+July 17, 2014: Eric Garner dies in a confrontation with Pantaleo after the officer placed him in what appeared to be a chokehold.
+Police had suspected Garner of selling loose, untaxed cigarettes on the street on New York City's Staten Island.
 The confrontation is caught on amateur video, including Garner's words "I can't breathe," which become a rallying cry among protesters.

 Aug.
 1, 2014: The city medical examiner's office rules Garner's death a homicide caused by neck compressions from a chokehold.